LiorZ/hdac8_thesis/thesis.rst

 .. figure:: images/fpdock.png
 	:scale: 35%

-	:label:`fpdock` an outline of the FlexPepDock protocol.
+	:label:`fpdock` an outline of the FlexPepDock protocol (Figure from [15]_).

 	Figure was taken from [15]_ .

 ..
 (DONE) ORA: you should move this figure to here % ..

 	The first step of each FlexPepDock simulation is the prepacking of the input structure to provide better packing and remove internal clashes.
 Side chain conformations are optimized by determining the best rotamer combination for both the protein and the peptide separately [15]_ .
 This starting structure is then used as input to the FlexPepDock optimization protocol.
 The optimization is performed in 10 cycles.
-In the first cycle, the weight of the repulsive van der Waals term is reduced to 2.. of its normal magnitude, and the attractive van der Waals term is increased by 225%.
+In the first cycle, the weight of the repulsive van der Waals term is reduced to 2% of its normal magnitude, and the attractive van der Waals term is increased by 225%.
 This allows significant perturbations within the binding pocket, while preventing the peptide and protein to separate during energy minimization.
 During refinement, the repulsive and attractive terms are gradually ramped back towards their original values (so that in the last cycle the energy function corresponds to the standard Rosetta score).
 Within each cycle, first the rigid body orientation between the protein and the peptide, then the peptide backbone is optimized in two sets of inner cycles.
 In 8 such inner cycles, low-energy conformations are searched using a Monte Carlo search with energy minimization [53]_ .
 In the first 8 cycles, a rigid body perturbation that is sampled from a gaussian distribution is applied and followed by sidechain repacking of interface residues and minimization (The default implementation of the minimization algorithm is DFP [18]_ ).
 The metropolis criterion is then applied right after the energy minimization step to accept or reject the new conformation.

 ..
-(DONE) ORA: Maybe add the figure of MCM that we show in the lectures as Figure 5B? %
-..
-LIOR: To which figure are you refering? the one I saw is the figure on lecture 3 slide 101 and it is an illustration of something trivial... %
-..

-	Figure :ref:`fpdock` shows a schematic outline of the FlexPepDock protocol
+(DONE) ORA: I don't think you need to refer to figure 5 again, you did so before this paragraph %

 Preparation of starting structure
 ---------------------------------